 I'm originally a Sydney girl.
 Grew up in Chatswood.
 Loved riding horses, Skyhooks, the beach and had no particular ambitions.

-Despite what people might think, modelling was often demanding work and not always as glamorous as it seemed.
-I'll always remember photographer David Bailey telling me that digging ditches was hard work.
+Despite what people think, modelling was often demanding work and not always as glamorous as it seemed.
+But I'll always remember photographer David Bailey telling me that digging ditches was hard work.
 Not what we did.
 Point taken.

 The GREAT part however was working with some of the most iconic photographers of the 20th Century.
-For those of you who know your fashion photography, Helmut Newton, Peter Lindberg, Horst P. Horst, Arthur Elgort and Sarah Moon just to name a few.
+For those of you who know your fashion photography, Helmut Newton, Peter Lindberg, Horst P. Horst, Arthur Elgort and Sarah Moon to name just a few.

 Quite naturally I ended up on the other side of the camera.
-I had some wonderful photographer mentors working as an assistant for a time until I became a fully fledged working photographer myself living in New York.
+I had some wonderful photographer mentors working as an assistant for a time until I became a fully fledged photographer myself living in New York.

 I left Sydney as a model and have come full circle to return as a photographer.

 “Thank you Lisa for bringing us together and making us feel like superstars!